Magdalen College, Oxford: Modern buildings and acquisitions

 The Grove Buildings, including the auditorium (left), were completed in 1999.

 Several new additions to the college were made in the late 20th century.
-The Waynflete Building, which is located across Magdalen Bridge from the main college site, was designed by Booth, Ledeboer, and Pinckheard and completed in 1964.
+The Waynflete Building, which was located across Magdalen Bridge from the main college site before being demolished in December 2025, was designed by Booth, Ledeboer, and Pinckheard and completed in 1964.
 Magdalen has a number of additional annexes near to the main site for accommodation, including in Cowley Place and Longwall Street.

 The Grove Buildings, located north of Longwall quad between Longwall Street and the Grove, were built in 1994–1999 by Porphyrios Associates.
 They are home to accommodation, Magdalen's 160-seat auditorium, and the Denning Law Library.
 During term time, the auditorium hosts film screenings organised by the Magdalen Film Society.

 Along Addison's Walk is the Holywell Ford site, where most of the graduate accommodation is located.
 Holywell Ford house was built by Clapton Crabb Rolfe in 1888 on the location of an older mill, and was acquired by Magdalen in the 1970s.
 Additional blocks of accommodation were built in 1994-5 by RH Partnership Ltd.